Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

-The two pieces that make up LIGO are separate interferometers, one in Washington State while the other resides in Louisiana.
+The two LIGO observatories are separate interferometers, one in Washington State while the other resides in Louisiana.
 Each arm of a detector has a laser that is send down the entire length (4 kilometers).
 The detector’s job is to see if changes in distance less than one part in 1020 between the laser beams occur by a gravity wave warping space-time.
 Unfortunately, the only events that generates waves strong enough for LIGO are when binary pulsars fall close to each other and neutron star collisions.
 Amazingly, these events would only produce a maximum signal height “less than the diameter of a proton.”
 In short, miniscule (Andersen 43, 45; Faesi, Francis, Haynes "A Wrinkle" 24-5).

 LIGO ended its initial run in 2010 with no measurements of gravity waves, but a $200 million upgrade began shortly thereafter and ended in 2015.
 Now rebranded Advanced LIGO, it should be able to measure gravity waves from as far away as 500 million light-years away, increasing its possible detections by a factor of 100.
 And the upgrade definitely paid off, for on February 11, 2016, a hundred years after Einstein predicted their existence, LIGO captured evidence of gravity waves.
 According to Dr. David Reitze, the executive director at LIGO, a black hole merger 1.3 billion light-years away was detected on Sept.
 14, 2015 and produced enough of a disturbance for the detector to register.
 The delay in announcing the result came from the verification process as 25 other telescopes looked at the spot, with Fermi detecting a small gamma ray burst in the area (which is to be expected from such a merger).
 Scientists wanted to make sure it was not a glitch, a hack, or something else.
 But the 5-sigma result held through, meaning that scientists are 99.9999% confident in the result.
 A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23, Haynes "Gravitational").